-La Petite Pierre began as the vision of a cozy French Bistro by Suzy and Michele Adrian at a very early age.
-The two siblings showed an interest in fine French cuisine from the start, and this affinity was encouraged and expanded by their father, Pierre.
+La Petite Pierre began as the vision of a cozy French Bistro by Michele Adrian at a very early age.
+There was a passionate interest in fine French cuisine from the start for Michele, and this affinity was encouraged and expanded by her father Pierre.

 Today, Pierre is passed away, but his memory lives on through the quality service and fine cuisine offered by this small Maderia cafe.
-Suzy and Michele are shining examples of the legacy their father has left for them.

 Michele is a shining example of the legacy her father left for her and the joie de vivre he lived by.